International Championship of Collegiate A Cappella: Subjective ranking

 Finally, another crucial aspect of the performance grade comes in the form of a ranking box.
 If a judge decides that your group merits 1st, 2nd, or 3rd place in the overall competition, they circle one of these choices, which comes to correspond with an additive point value.
 So, if a judge decides you are the 1st place group, another 30 points are added to that individual judge's overall score.
 If they decide you are 2nd, you receive an additional 20 points, and if they decide you are 3rd, you receive an additional 10 points.
 These go towards the eventual rankings at the end of the night's performance, when the judges announce the first-place winner, the runner up, and the second runner up.

 Occasionally the event has caught the attention of national media.
 The greatest television exposure was three successive performances on The Today Show in 2001, culminating with a Monday morning performance by the champions, the University of Michigan Compulsive Lyres.
 The following year, competitors the Skidmore Dynamics were the subject of a New York Times article a few days before they took the stage at Lincoln Center.

-Following their first ICCA win, and appearance on The Today Show in 2008, the SoCal VoCals were featured in an article in Newsweek Magazine.
+Following their first ICCA win, and appearance on The Today Show in 2008, the SoCal VoCals were featured in an article in Newsweek.